visualpharm/Lunacy/docs/index.md

 # Welcome to Icons User Manual
-This document helps to get started and succeed with icons apps and API.
+This document helps you to get started and succeed with icons apps and API.

 # Why Icons8?

 The demand for visual content is only getting stronger nowadays.
 Management of visual content becomes a troublesome task.
 How to manage icons?
 How to keep icons up-to date?
-How to access icons any time from anywhere?
+How to search and access icons any time from anywhere?
 [Icons8](https://icons8.com) offers simple reliable solutions to cope with all sorts of the challenges.

 # Which License Do I Need?

-[Icons web app](https://icons8.com/icons) allows our clients to search and retrieve icons through a GUI.
+[Icons apps](https://icons8.com/icons) allows our clients to search and retrieve icons through a GUI.
 Icons API provides an ability to access icons from your code.
 End-users can build their own visual content from within your apps powered by our API.

 ## Icons Web App